kevinbthomson/slc-tattoo-expo/src/what-to-expect.md

 💵 Cash is King, 📱 Venmo is Queen.

+#### 💰 How much does a tattoo cost?

+Y﻿ou will work out the price individually with your tattoo artist, however we have worked hard to bring these exceptionally talented tattoo artists to SLC and are implementing a $150 minimum.
+Don't be a cheapskate!

 #### 🏧 Will there be ATM’s at the Expo?

 **Yes**, we will have several ATM’s for you to get cash, but plan ahead.
 ATM’s have cash withdraw limits.
-(Typically $300 max) If you’re paying cash to your artist, please be sure you bring what you need in advance. _And don’t forget that tip!_
+(Typically $300 max) If you’re paying cash to your artist, please be sure you bring what you need in advance. *And don’t forget that tip!*

 #### 🍕 Will food and concessions be available at the Expo?